jboca93/2022_software-doc_api-project/final-project_waze.md

 <a id="log-in"/>

 ### Log in to an existing account

+If you're returning to Waze after time away or from a new device, don't forget about your old account!

 1. Open the Waze app to your mobile device
 2. Select **Get started**